At a glance

 Colemak-DHk Wide is one of the more opinionated Colemak-family options.
 It can be worthwhile, but only if the niche combination itself solves a real problem for you.

 The point of Colemak-DHk Wide is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with standard Colemak, Colemak-DH, or even Colemak Wide if you do not specifically need the legacy DHk pattern.
 Move to Colemak-DHk Wide only if you genuinely want that exact legacy-plus-wide combination.